 Another classic example taken from the strikingly uniform ‘ideal review’ model that is propagated on many websites.
 More often than not, you are encouraged to start out your review with biographical information and other basic data.
 Odds are, though, that the people looking for reviews and writings on whatever subject you are discussing, are already well aware of most of these facts.
 That is why it is much wiser to just include some facts in a special section, separating it from the text body (see this old review of mine for an example).
 This way, you will cater to those who might still be looking for factual information, without hindering those already familiar with the subject matter.

 In the end, becoming a good reviewer comes down to dedication and passion.
-Dedication is required because it takes a considerable amount of time and patience to get to know the subject matter well enough to be able to form a well-rounded opinion on it, as does formulating that opinion in such a way that it is worth hearing.
+Dedication is required because it takes a considerable amount of time and patience to get to know the subject matter well enough to be able to form a well-rounded opinion on it.
+The same applies to formulating that opinion in such a way that it is worth hearing.
 If you want to become a serious reviewer, once in a while you will have to talk about something that may not suit your taste at all.
 Whether you have to play a broken game or listen to an uninspired piece of music, the life of the reviewer is not a bed of roses.

-Perhaps passion is even more of essence, as in the end, something you invest a big portion of your time in should generate enjoyment and satisfaction.
+Perhaps passion is even more of essence as, in the end, something you invest a big portion of your time in should generate enjoyment and satisfaction.
 Reading music and video game reviews in even the most renowned magazines often gives me the impression that the writer cannot wait until he gets to the end of the article.
-They do not seem to realise that something that was written without joy will also be read without joy.
+Reviewers like that do not seem to realise that something that was written without joy will also be read without joy.
 Find something you love to write about, and put that love into your writing.
 Then, and only then will you be able to contribute something to the oversaturated reviewing landscape.